root-project/web/install/all_releases/root-version-v5-28-00-patch-release-notes.md

 		<ul>
 			<li>
-			<div>Added handeling of a special case in analytic integral for RooRealSumPdf</div>
+			<div>Added handling of a special case in analytic integral for RooRealSumPdf</div>
 			</li>
 		</ul>
 		</li>